harikirank/ETL-pipeline-to-load-daily-flights-data-into-Redshift/README.md

     ![Enable Job Bookmarking](./Images_Watermarked/24%20enable%20job%20bookmarking%20for%20incremental%20ingestion%20and%20setting%20workers%20to%202%20for%20incremental%20data%20ingestion.png?raw=true)

 25. **Enabling EventBridge Notifications for S3 Bucket**
-    - Setting up notifications via AWS EventBridge for the source S3 bucket to trigger processes based on data updates.
+    - Setting up notifications via AWS EventBridge for the source S3 bucket to trigger the step function based on data updates in the s3 bucket through eventbridge.
     ![Enable EventBridge Notifications](./Images_Watermarked/25%20Enable%20eventbridge%20notifications%20for%20the%20source%20bucket.png?raw=true)

 26. **Adding Crawler to Step Function**